autogluon/neurips-autogluon-workshop/README.md

-# AutoGluon 1.2: Advancing AutoML with Foundational Models and LLM Agents

 Automated machine learning (AutoML) offers the promise of translating raw data into accurate predictions without the need for significant human effort, expertise, and manual experimentation.
 In this workshop, we introduce [AutoGluon](https://github.com/autogluon/autogluon), a state-of-the-art and easy-to-use AutoML framework.
 We will emphasize how foundational models can streamline and enhance AutoML performance.